The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

 Clint Benedict

-Toe Blake was livid that Plante had refused to go back onto the ice without a mask, but Blake didn’t have any choice in the matter as he didn’t have a backup goalie to Plante.
-Montreal would go on to win the game 3-1 against the Rangers and would compile an eighteen game unbeaten streak with Plante wearing his mask; the winning streak didn’t come to an end until Plante took the face-covering off one last time in a 3-0 loss to Detroit on March 8, 1960.
+Toe Blake was livid that Plante had refused to go back onto the ice without a mask, but Blake had no choice in the matter as he didn’t have a backup goalie for Plante.
+Montreal would go on to win the game 3-1 against the Rangers and would compile an eighteen-game unbeaten streak with Plante wearing his mask; Montreals’ winning streak didn’t come to an end until Plante removed his face-covering one last time in a 3-0 loss to Detroit on March 8, 1960.

-Jacques Plante was the first innovator to design his own and others goaltending face-shields.
-Still, it is an esoteric fact that before Plante, Clint Benedict of the Montreal Maroons donned a crude leather rendition in 1930 due to protecting a broken nose.
+Jacques Plante was Pro hockeys’ first innovator to design his and others’ goaltending face shields.
+Still, it is an esoteric fact that before Plante, Clint Benedict of the Montreal Maroons donned a crude leather rendition in 1930 to protect a broken nose.

 Curt Ridley